altera-fpga/altera-fpga.github.io/docs/demos/agilex-5/e-series/premium/riscfree-debug-u-boot/ug-riscfree-debug-uboot-agx5e-premium.md

 The following are needed:

-- [Altera&reg; Agilex&trade; 5 FPGA E-Series 065A Premium Development Kit](https://www.altera.com/products/devkit/po-3285/agilex-5-fpga-e-series-065a-premium-development-kit), ordering code DK-A5E065BB32AES1.
+- [Agilex 5 FPGA E-Series 065B Premium Development Kit (ES)](https://www.altera.com/products/devkit/po-3002/agilex-5-fpga-and-soc-e-series-premium-development-kit-es), ordering code DK-A5E065BB32AES1.

 - Host PC with:
   - 64 GB of RAM.
 Less will be fine for only exercising the binaries, and not rebuilding the GSRD.
   - Linux OS installed.
 Ubuntu 22.04LTS was used to create this page, other versions and distributions may work too
   - Serial terminal (for example GtkTerm or Minicom on Linux and TeraTerm or PuTTY on Windows)
-  - Altera® Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1
+  - Altera® Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1.1

-You will also need to compile the Agilex 5 GHRD Linux Boot Example targeting the HPS Enablement board, as described [here](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium/#boot-from-sd-card).
+You will also need to compile the [HPS Linux Boot Tutorial Example Design User Guide: Agilex 5 FPGA E-Series 065B Premium Development Kit (ES)](https://altera-fpga.github.io/rel-26.1.1/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium), refer to the *Boot from SD Card* section.

 ## Debug U-Boot